rlacobelle20/Birthday-Mixed-Reality-Extension/README.md

 # Birthday-Mixed-Reality-Extension
-Start of creating an MRE for the Verb Collective project under the Blended Reality Project
+Test MRE for me to learn how to build them.